 Alternatively, you can reboot your Android device into the Fastboot or Bootloader mode using an ADB command.
 Connect your phone to a Windows, Mac, or Linux computer and execute the following commands one after another.
 Make sure your phone’s screen is unlocked.

 adb reboot bootloader

-Your Android device will reboot into the Fastboot mode and you’ll all set to use Fastboot commands listed below.
+Your Android device will reboot into the Fastboot mode and you are all set to use the Fastboot commands listed below.

 Fastboot Commands List

 Warning: Please note that Fastboot commands can brick or damage your device.
 Please use them carefully.
 If you are new to such things, please refer to a reliable tutorial.
 Also, Fastboot commands do not necessarily work on all Android devices.
 Their compatibility differs from OEM to OEM.